A Message from the Hernia Center Director

 The Hernia Center offers a comprehensive approach to hernia care.
 We have assembled a multidisciplinary team to optimally support, treat, and guide our patients from the initial preoperative visit through recovery.
 Our team guides patients and their families with a concierge level of attention throughout the entire process.

 The Hernia Center is your local resource for world-class hernia care.
-Whether you have been diagnosed with a small hernia or have a more complex situation, we will work with you to create a care plan that is right for you and expedites your recovery and return to full function.
+Whether you have been diagnosed with a small hernia or have a more complex situation, we will work with you to create the right care plan.

 What can I expect if I need hernia surgery?